Unlocking Gen Z at Work: A Generational Impact Study 2024

 Highly productive people come in many different forms.
 Some are extroverted visionaries, who gain energy by bouncing ideas around with other people.
 Others are more quiet, behind-the-scenes types, who need complete privacy and silence to get things done.
 Many, like Richard Branson, Bill Gates, and Walt Disney even have ADHD, dyslexia, or are otherwise neurodivergent.
 The one thing these successful people have in common is that they understand their internal motivations, and use them to forge their own path to productivity.

-At the core of Fingerprint for Success' human development tools is our X-factor success model.
+At the core of Marlee's human development technology is our XFactor success model.
 This is a science-backed method that identifies high performers at all levels in organizations, and the motivations that drive them.
 From here, companies can benchmark other employees against this data.
 It's important to note, the goal here isn't to pigeonhole people into 'good' or 'bad' employees.
 Nor is it to alienate people who don't meet organizational norms.
-In fact, the very opposite is true — F4S is designed to celebrate and foster cognitive diversity in workplaces.
+In fact, the very opposite is true — Marlee is designed to celebrate and foster cognitive diversity in workplaces.

 However, the fact is, that success looks different in every company.
 By understanding what helps you thrive in your specific organization, you can reinvigorate your sense of purpose and enthusiasm at work.
 This can look like: